 The Model Franchise Disclosure Law: building upon the work of preparation of the Guide to International Master Franchise Arrangements, the Model Franchise Disclosure Law was drafted to provide guidance to domestic legislators willing to address the imbalance in relationships between the franchisor and its franchisees or the sub-franchisor, and the risks of sharp or abusive practices occurring on the part of the franchisor regarding the information prospective investors are required to disclose prior to entering into the agreement.

 The Governing Council of UNIDROIT adopted the Model Franchise Disclosure Law finalised by a Committee of Governmental Experts, together with the Explanatory Report thereto, on 25 September 2002.

 UNIDROIT prepared international instruments on leasing and factoring, two trade financing mechanisms of increasing importance both at international and domestic levels.

-The UNIDROIT Model Law on Leasing: Building upon the work of preparation of the UNIDROIT Convention on International Financial Leasing, the UNIDROIT Model Law on Leasing intends to present harmonised legal regulations of leasing on a global basis in order to facilitate trade in capital goods, for consideration by national legislators.
+The UNIDROIT Model Law on Leasing: Building upon the work of preparation of the UNIDROIT Convention on International Financial Leasing, the UNIDROIT Model Law on Leasing intends to present for consideration by national legislators a harmonised legal regulation of leasing on a global basis in order to facilitate trade in capital goods,.
 The Model Law focusses on the private law aspects of leasing, covering an extended range of assets used in commercial transactions, including both financial leases and non-financial leases.

 The Model Law was adopted at a Joint Session of the UNIDROIT General Assembly and the UNIDROIT Committee of governmental experts for the finalisation and adoption of a draft model law on leasing (Rome, 10-13 November 2008)